ddelong/ddelong.github.io/_posts/2004-11-26-the-supplement-is-now-delicious-powered.md

 categories:
   - Site News
 ---
-After struggling with [Bloglines](http://www.bloglines.com) rather limited blog interface (which did make linking fairly easy), I&#8217;ve decided to give it up and go to [del.icio.us](http://del.icio.us) to host those links and data.
-I couldn&#8217;t pull the list directly into the main site with direct links to the real things I was linking to.
+After struggling with [Bloglines](http://www.bloglines.com) rather limited blog interface (which did make linking fairly easy), I've decided to give it up and go to [del.icio.us](http://del.icio.us) to host those links and data.
+I couldn't pull the list directly into the main site with direct links to the real things I was linking to.
 To top it off, they never even responded to my questions about fixing their blogroll publishing (which features completely incorrect structure.

 Oh well.
-I guess being the best just isn&#8217;t a priority for them.
+I guess being the best just isn't a priority for them.
 Del.icio.us seems to do it right.